segrelab/comets-manual/docs/python-module/chemostat.md

 </div>

+### Determine parameters and generate models

-Now that we are satisfied we have made our models correctly, we can setup a COMES simulation.
+Now that we are satisfied we have made our models correctly, we can setup a COMETS simulation.
 Let's intend that the medium above is the reservoir medium (except that we will remove galactose first), and that the input rate and output rate are 10% per hour.
 Here, let's set dilution rate parameter, the initial population size (in gDW), and generate the COMETS models.

 Whenever we make COMETS models from COBRA models, we almost always want to set the exchange lower bounds to -1000 so that COMETS can alter these based upon media concentrations.